 No, an I-129 application may be mailed to the USCIS to change status to H1B1 Visa if the applicant is already in the USA in a different visa status (but status change is not allowed if you are in the USA in ESTA visa waiver status).

-Sorry, no. Some visas allow a visa holder to apply for an American green card and others do not.
-When a work visa is a “dual intent” visa, the visa holder is allowed to pursue permanent residence (a green card) while being in temporary visa status.
+Some visas allow a visa holder to apply for an American green card and others do not.
+IT depends on whether the work visa is “single intent” or “dual intent.”
+The H1B1 visa is a “single intent” visa which means the holder can only have an intent to work in the USA temporarily.
+When a work visa is a “dual intent” visa, like the H1B visa, the visa holder is allowed to pursue permanent residence (a green card) while being in temporary visa status.

 Visas like the H1B1 Visa, E-3 Visa for Australians, as well as the TN Visa for Canadians and Mexicans, are “single intent” visas and that is why the applicant has to demonstrate residence abroad and why simultaneous application for a green card is not supposed to occur.